keyeswiki/TEMPTEST/docs/MicroBlocks/MicroBlocksTutorial.md

 #### 1.5.1 Online on Browser (Recommended)

-Click on the link: [Home - MicroBlocks](https://microblocks.fun/).
+Click on the link: [MicroBlocks](https://microblocks.fun/run-pilot/)

 MicroBlocks can be run in Chrome or Edge browsers without installing any software.
-Just click 「Run」 in the menu bar at the top right of the page.

 ![t15](./media/t15.png)